in

 Please wear a mask!

-Follow me on Twitter @GeraldJBlessed and if you have a story, please send it to newstip@thencbeat.com.
+Follow me on Twitter @GeraldJBlessed and if you have a story, please send it to [email protected].

-Written by Gerald Jackson
+Gerald Jackson

-Hi, my name is Gerald Jackson and I am 27-years-old.
+Hi, my name is Gerald Jackson and I am 28-years-old.
 I was born and raised in Troy, Alabama.
 I currently reside in North Carolina.
 I am a Journalist, Influencer, Content Creator, and a Man of Faith!
-I have been blogging for 8 years and I love it!
 I don't shy away from the truth, always speak my mind, and before I take anything back, I'll add more to it.
 Follow me on my social media below to keep up with my personal life.
 LOL!